 While many USA Christmas destinations have designated festivities that last a night or two, Kennebunkport, Maine takes it over the top with its 11-day Christmas Prelude party.
 And, of course, they add a tad of New England flair.

-During this 11-day celebration, there are so many different activities to participate in.
+During this 11-day celebration, there are so many different holiday things to do in Kennebunkport Maine.
 Some of the highlights include the Tree Lighting Ceremony in Dock Square, the Cape Porpoise Lobster Trap Tree Lighting, the adults-only Fire + Ice party, Santa’s arrival by lobster boat, and the annual Christmas fireworks display.
 In other words, be sure to stick around Kennebunkport as long as you can to revel in all of the wonderful festivities.

 10. Jackson Hole, Wyoming